A Difference in Perspective: A Dichotomy in how Media Portrays Scalping.

 | https://www.flickr.com/photos/35034348378@N01/190526045 |

-I think this contrasts sharply with how most more public facing media addresses the issue.
-It tends to be far more concerned by the social and personal affects that the phenomena has.
-There is significant focus put on individuals and how they are effected.
+I think this contrasts sharply with how most more public-facing media addresses the issue.
+It tends to be far more concerned by the social and personal effects that the phenomenon has.
+There is significant focus put on individuals and how they are affected.
 We can see this in how the Pulitzer Center article opens with a personal account by a fan missing out because a venue sold out in seconds.
 We also see significant focus put on the use of automated scripts to buy up tickets quickly, and how this is viewed as unfair.
 We can see this with statements like “Automated bots allow resellers to acquire the tickets the moment they go on sale, outpacing real fans in a matter of seconds.” from the Pulitzer Center article(Rivera), and statements like “The most common weapon involves using automated programs – known as ‘bots’...” from the article by the Santa Clara Business Law Chronicle(Cummings).
 There is also a massive amount of attention given to the legality of ticket scalping.
 It seems that there is significant legal pressure to regulate the industry, and the view that current regulations are ineffective.
 We can see this in the statements “Despite the public outcry, the lack of effective bot regulation has left artists and fans to fend for themselves.”(Cummings), and “No current legislation addresses the resale practices or speculative ticketing, leaving venues like August Hall to navigate the fallout alone”(Rivera) from these articles as well.

 Works Cited